 Looking for a personalized diet and exercise plan?
 Take this 3 minute quiz.

 For one thing, these exercises increase your functional strength – the strength you need to complete your daily tasks.

 It’s even been found that functional strength training is just as effective, if not more, than traditional weight lifting (Weiss et al. 2010).
 Basically, you can get almost the same benefits with bodyweight training at home as you would with traditional strength training at the gym.

 For example, doing bodyweight training via exercises like squats can help you stoop down and pick things up easier, while bodyweight pushups or pull-ups can increase your upper body strength for lugging around your toddler.

-You may be afraid that you aren’t strong enough to pull you own weight but never fear, there are easy ways to modify the exercises to make them doable until you build up your strength.
+You may be afraid that you aren’t strong enough to pull your own weight but never fear, there are easy ways to modify the exercises to make them doable until you build up your strength.

 Take a look at some upper body exercises and try to employ them in your workout.

 Ideally, I would recommend doing all of these exercises in a circuit training format.
 In which you perform each exercise for 20 reps before moving on to the next exercise, for a total of 3 sets per exercise.

 For timed exercises, perform them in your circuit as well but for 30-60+ seconds, depending on your fitness level.
 This circuit format will help improve your strength and keep your heart healthy!
 Add weight as you get stronger!